 At 30-meter resolution, this land cover is one of the finest available.
 The University of Maryland teamed up with the USGS to lace together its circa 2010 tree cover, bare ground, and persistent surface water.

 Using Landsat 7 ETM+ data, its most impressive attribute is its tree cover canopy described as percentage per output grid cell.
 This canopy cover is used to weigh in global forest extent, loss, and gain from 2000 to 2012 such as this Global Forest Change webmap.

 Studies have shown that the overall accuracy of the Global Land Survey (GLS) static forest cover to be 91% with forest cover change at >88%.
 Echoing the accuracy in this paper, Central Park and outer islands are clearly visible.
-The lack of forested area in Fire island is consistent and logical.
+The lack of forested areas on Fire island is consistent and logical.
 Things are looking good.